-Vietnam says regrets German kidnapping accusation
+Vietnam TV shows oil executive who Germany says was abducted

 Nguyen Quang A, a retired computer scientist and vocal government critic, said on his Facebook page someone had tried unsuccessfully to hack his account 16 times early on Thursday.

-He said in comments on his Facebook page the kidnapping was "stupid" and would cause severe diplomatic consequences.
+He said the kidnapping was "stupid" and would cause severe diplomatic consequences.

 Other activists have also publicly criticized the government over the kidnapping allegations.

-His asylum application has not been completed and was still being processed, Germany's foreign ministry said on Thursday.

-The German foreign ministry statement noted that Vietnamese officials had requested Thanh's extradition on the margins of the G20 summit, when Prime Minister Nguyen Xuan Phuc met German Chancellor Angela Merkel.

-Additional Reporting by Mi Nguyen and Madeline Chambers in BERLIN; Editing by Amy Sawitta Lefevre and Bill Tarrant
+Additional Reporting by Mi Nguyen and Madeline Chambers in Berlin; Editing by Richard Balmforth and Robin Pomeroy